uga-libraries/bags/README.md

 ### undo_bags.py

-Purpose: remove files from each bag in bag_directory if it is valid.
+Purpose: remove files from each bag in bag_directory if it is valid and log the results.
 It does work if there is a single bag.

 Argument: bag_directory (required): path to directory that contains the bag or bags.
 Bag folder names should end with "_bag".